9 Best Neighborhoods to Live in Fort Lauderdale

 Living in Fort Lauderdale

 Fort Lauderdale is a great place to live if you want access to beaches, boating, and restaurants.
 The city has a tropical climate and a higher-than-average cost of living.
 Don’t let that deter you from your dream of a Florida waterfront lifestyle.
-No matter your budget or lifestyle, Fort Lauderdale has a neighborhood for you.
+No matter your budget or lifestyle, one of Fort Lauderdale’s exclusive neighborhoods is for you.